Klondike Gold Rush: End of the gold rush

 Another factor in the decline was the change in Dawson City, which had developed throughout 1898, metamorphosing from a ramshackle, if wealthy, boom town into a more sedate, conservative municipality.
 Modern luxuries were introduced, including "zinc bath tubs, pianos, billiard tables, Brussels carpets in hotel dining rooms, menus printed in French and invitational balls" as noted by historian Kathryn Winslow.
 Visiting Senator Jerry Lynch likened the newly paved streets with their smartly dressed inhabitants to the Strand in London.
-It was no longer an attractive location for many prospectors, used to a wilder way of living.
+It was no longer attractive for prospectors used to a wilder way of living.
 Even the formerly lawless town of Skagway had become respectable by 1899.

 The final trigger, however, was the discovery of gold elsewhere in Canada and Alaska, prompting a new stampede, this time away from the Klondike.
 In August 1898, gold had been found at Atlin Lake at the head of the Yukon River, generating a flurry of interest, but during the winter of 1898–99 much larger quantities were found at Nome.
 In 1899, a flood of prospectors from across the region left for Nome, about 2,500 from Dawson alone during August and September.
 The Klondike gold rush was over.